trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 Incidents allow us to provide greater visibility and progress when resolving problems.
 This is a perfect use case for Jekyll posts.
 Posts are written in Markdown with an attached date.
 To read more about writing posts see our [documentation on blogging](http://docs.cloudcannon.com/editing/blogging/).

 Incidents are made up of two sections, full history and recent incidents.
-The Full history displays every post grouped by the month that it occurred.
+The full history displays every post grouped by the month that it occurred.
 The following code uses a for loop to output each post.
 If the month changes between posts, a header will be output for the month and year.

 {% highlight html %}
 {% raw %}